Riley has another 2-HR game as Braves overwhelm Pirates 7-1 - WTMJ

 Fried enjoyed strong support from Atlanta’s suddenly productive lineup.

-Riley’s second two-homer game of the series on Sunday gave him nine for the season, but he hasn’t relied only on power.
-An eight-game hitting streak has lifted his batting average to .320.
-Entering the game, he ranked second in the NL with his .412 on-base percentage.
+Riley’s second two-homer game of the series on Sunday gave him nine for the season.
+He said he is learning to hit to all fields.
+His second homer bounced off and over the top of the brick wall in right field.

+“When I first came up I was trying to just yank everything,” Riley said.
+“Now I’m having power to all parts of the field and I think that’s the biggest thing.”

 Ozzie Albies had two hits and scored three runs.
 Albies, who homered from both sides of the plate in Saturday’s 6-1 win, had three in the series.